France in the Middle Ages: Culture and economy

-Art and music

-Art was a large staple of the medieval France.
 Illuminated manuscripts were diligently written and illustrated within this period, some notable examples include the Hours of Philip the Bold, the Hours of Jeanne d'Evreux and the Très Riches Heures du Duc de Berry of the 14th and 15th centuries.
-Some of the earliest painters lived in the Later Middle Ages in France such as Jacquemart de Hesdin, Jean de Beaumetz and Colart de Laon.
-While in music, the Ars antiqua musical style was common in the High Middle Ages and Ars nova in the Later Middle Ages.
-A group of composers from the Notre-Dame school, were active during Ars antiqua period, arguably the most famous being the 12th-century Léonin and Pérotin.
-Troubadour culture flourished after the 12th century, exemplified by famous personages of the High Middle Ages such as Perdigon, Bertran de Born and Raimbaut de Vaqueiras among others.
+Some early painters included Jacquemart de Hesdin, Jean de Beaumetz and Colart de Laon.
+The Ars antiqua musical style was common in the High Middle Ages and Ars nova in the Late Middle Ages.
+A group of composers from the Notre-Dame school were active during Ars antiqua period, including Léonin and Pérotin.
+Troubadour culture flourished after the 12th century, exemplified Perdigon, Bertran de Born, and Raimbaut de Vaqueiras.